2- Loosen and remove the four nuts between the transmission and coupling.

 The blue tape on the back wall is reminding me of the engine hours when I last changed the oil.
 It’s a crude system but it keeps me on my oil change routine

 Hydronic Heating System Hy-Vent® used as the Air Vent

-While the water bottle worked, I found it to be a less than elegant solution than I was happy with.
+While the water bottle works, I found it to be a less than elegant solution than I was happy with.
 I decided to use a Taco model 400 Hy-Vent® instead.
 These are available at most any plumbing supply house.

 Please don’t ask for a Taco, as in the Mexican food, the company is pronounced it Tay-Co.
 The Hy-Vent® I use is a 1/8″ male NPT version and it’s then connected to a hose adapter.
-I’ve had these in use for over 12 years with zero issues.
+I’ve had many these in use for over 15 years now with zero issues.
 I initially thought I may need to rinse it of salt yearly but that has not been necessary.
 They have not leaked on me and not trapped any air either.
 Being that these should be installed well above the static & heeled waterline, and they are empty of salt water 99.98% of the time, they don’t need to be a “marine bronze”.
 If it were to corrode simply dig into the pocket for about $9.00 and its fixed.